How is glaucoma diagnosed?

 Eye tests aren’t just about how well you can see, or whether you need glasses.
 During an eye test, an optometrist also looks at the health of your eyes.

-It is particularly important to get your eyes tested if you have a close relative with glaucoma, if you are African-Caribbean, Asian, diabetic, have low blood pressure or are short sighted.
+It is particularly important to get your eyes tested if you have a close relative with glaucoma, if you are African-Caribbean, East Asian, diabetic, have low blood pressure or are short sighted.
 All these factors mean you are at increased risk of developing glaucoma.

 As well as checking whether you need glasses, the optometrist will carry out different tests to check the health of your eye.
 Some of these are key to detecting signs of glaucoma.